-Following the closure in January 2016, later in December 2016, the TNP MPA was rezoned in the new government gazette 405119 to allow 3 controlled fishing areas to be opened for community members to fish (Figure 3).
-However, the MPA re-opening process has been questioned as consultation was not carried out with local community members and was poorly conceptualized with little practical changes for community member's food security or livelihoods.
+Following the closure in January 2016, the TNP MPA was rezoned later in December 2016 in the new government gazette 40511 (Republic of South Africa, 2016) to allow three controlled fishing areas to be opened.

+However, the MPA re-opening process has been questioned as consultation was not carried out with local community members and was poorly conceptualised with minor practical changes for the community's food security or livelihoods.

 At present, community members are required to purchase a permit.
-However, older fishers and minors are either prohibited or unable to fish under the new gazette ruling, halting the multigenerational transfer of knowledge.
-This prevents the oral traditions and teachings of the older generation from passing down to the present.
-The subsequent absence of SANParks at the controlled zones prevents fishers from communicating effectively with rangers and leads miscommunication and further resentment towards SANParks.
+Older fishers and minors are either prohibited or unable to fish under the new gazette ruling, halting the multi-generational transfer of knowledge.
+This prevents the oral traditions and teachings of the older generation from being passed to the present.
+The subsequent absence of SANParks at the controlled zones prevents fishers from communicating effectively with rangers and leads to miscommunication and further resentment towards SANParks.

-These challenges and lack of capacity within SANParks reveals the vulnerability of the Tsitsikamma fishing communities and the need to incorporate local ecological knowledge (LEK) and community members into partnerships with researchers and authorities to better manage MPAs.
+The challenges and lack of capacity within SANParks reveal the vulnerability of the Tsitsikamma fishing communities and the need to incorporate local ecological knowledge (LEK) and community members into partnerships with researchers and authorities to better manage MPAs.